cliveportman/fetch/README.md

-# fetch for Craft CMS
+# Fetch, for Craft CMS

 Fetches a simple JSON feed containing an object called 'entry'.
 Be sure to add the URL for this within the plugin's settings.
 It was built to pull a blog post from one site to display it on another.
 Here's a sample JSON template: